 The Antarctic Ice Marathon

-On 19 November 2015, the eleventh Antarctic Ice Marathon will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.
+On 24th November 2016 and 2017, the twelfth and thirteenth Antarctic Ice Marathon ® races, respectively, will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.

 This race presents a truly formidable and genuine Antarctic challenge with underfoot conditions comprising snow and ice throughout, an average windchill temperature of -20C, and the possibility of strong Katabatic winds to contend with.
 Furthermore, the event takes place at an altitude of 700 metres.

-The UVU Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Polar Running Adventures, the organiser of the annual UVU North Pole Marathon, UVU Volcano Marathon and World Marathon Challenge.
+The Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Global Running Adventures / Polar Running Adventures, the organisers of the annual North Pole Marathon ®, Volcano Marathon ® and World Marathon Challenge ®.